-With 28 years in the business of scaring, Shocktoberfest is recognized as one of the leaders that helped shape the haunted house industry.
-Please enjoy our walk down memory lane with Shocktober Firsts, a listing of our accomplishments and accolades during the past 27 years of fear.
+With 30 years in the business of scaring, Shocktoberfest is recognized as one of the leaders that helped shape the haunted house industry.
+Please enjoy our walk down memory lane with Shocktober Firsts, a listing of our accomplishments and accolades during the past years of Fears & Tears.

 - 1991 Patrick Konopelski along with family and friends create a simple Haunted Hayride called Maniac Mountain.

 - 1994 The hayride changed its name to Field of Screams.